UnionVMS/UVMS-Docker/README.md

        * Option 2 (Building locally):
          1. Go to docker-images directory.
          2. Execute : mvn clean install
-            `Add -Dfocus-pom.enforce.jdk.version.disabled=true property if using JDK > 7`
-            `Add -Pw7 -Dvmhost={dockermachine IP} -Dvmport={dockermachine tcp port} -Dcertpath={docker machine certificate path}
-            if maven build fails to find the host and certificate automatically.
+            `Add -PskipDependency to avoid JBOSS deployment dependency` `Add -Dfocus-pom.enforce.jdk.version.disabled=true property if using JDK > 7` `Add -Pw7 -Dvmhost={dockermachine IP} -Dvmport={dockermachine tcp port} -Dcertpath={docker machine certificate path} if maven build fails to find the host and certificate automatically.
             Not required for Linux VM`

-            Note : To fine certificate path, host and port use :docker-machine env default
+            Note : To fine certificate path, host and port use :docker-machine env default.
+            By default vmhostname is 192.168.99.100 and vmport is 2376.
+            If it is same for your docker than skip -Dvmhost={dockermachine IP} -Dvmport={dockermachine tcp port}

          3. Once the build is over, go to relese-test and execute: mvn docker:start -Dhostname={dockermachine IP}